Contact us

 The project is managed on the ground by Carbon Green Africa (CGA) and initially financed by Carbon Green Investments (CGI), with South Pole in charge of the technical project development work and sale of credits.
 The local communities living in the Kariba project area are the owners and main beneficiaries of the project.

-During its 10 years of operations, the Kariba project will have channelled more than EUR 57 million in revenue from voluntary carbon credit sales to finance managing the project and activities that help conserve and sustain livelihoods, and to co-financing the operations of the Rural District Councils (the local government of rural areas in Zimbabwe in charge of socioeconomic development).
+During its 10 years of operations, the Kariba project has channelled revenue from voluntary carbon credit sales to finance managing the project and activities that help conserve and sustain livelihoods, and to co-financing the operations of the Rural District Councils (the local government of rural areas in Zimbabwe in charge of socioeconomic development).

-South Pole is paid on average 25% of the carbon credit revenues in return for the carbon asset development work, initial planning and investments, marketing, auditing and related work.
-The certification process for projects involves many organisations who need to be paid for their work – standards, auditors, registries, project developers, and marketers.
+South Pole is paid on average 25% of the carbon credit revenues in return for its carbon consulting work, initial planning, marketing, and reporting-related work.
+The certification process for projects involves many organisations who also need to be paid for their work – standards, auditors, registries, project developers, and marketers.
 Yet all of them are crucial in ensuring the integrity of carbon credits and in helping the project owner access carbon finance.

 The remaining revenue is split between the project stakeholders according to a benefit sharing mechanism: it allocates 30% to CGI, the company that funded the project in its early days and finances project operations.
-Of the remaining 70%, the distribution is:
+Of the remaining 70%, we understand from Carbon Green that the relevant revenues are split in this proportion:

 These activities, in turn, have resulted in significant and measurable social and environmental benefits – including improved food security through the sustainable cultivation of vegetables and moringa, revenue from honey and beekeeping, and better carbon capture potential of trees thanks to systematic fire management to help forests recover.
 These activities and benefits are reported on a monthly basis by CGA to all interested stakeholders.